 Another very effective type of chemotherapy is called Hyperthermic Intraperitoneal Chemotherapy (HIPEC).
 HIPEC is an advanced procedure where heated chemotherapy is administered directly to the cancer site(s) during surgery.
 Click here to read more about HIPEC.

 For more information on cancer chemo treatment and what options may be right for you, talk with your doctor.
-If you need a referral to a cancer specialist, contact the DeKalb Medical physician referral line at 404.501.WELL (9355) or call 404.501.EASY for more information.
+If you need a referral to a cancer specialist, contact the Emory Decatur Hospital physician referral line at 404.501.WELL (9355) or call 404.501.EASY for more information.